oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 Adding a project to standard-ci in Jenkins
 ------------------------------------------
 A project can be configured to run standard tests in [jenkins][oVirt_Jenkins].
-The configurations are done by creating two files in the [jenkins repo][jenkins_git_repo]:
+The configurations are done by creating a project YAML file in the [jenkins repo][jenkins_git_repo].
-1. A project yaml file, named '{project name}_standard.yaml'
-2. An scm yaml file for the project git repo, named {project}.yaml.

-The yaml files will be read by jenkins-job-builder and the configurations will be deployed to jenkins once the patch is merged.
+The YAML files will be read by jenkins-job-builder and the configurations will be deployed to jenkins once the patch is merged.
-[Here][Adding a yamlized jobs to Jenkins with JJB] you can find more info about testing/updating yaml configurations before the patch is merged.
+[Here][Adding a YAMLized jobs to Jenkins with JJB] you can find more info about testing/updating YAML configurations before the patch is merged.

-### Creating a project yaml file:
+### Creating a project YAML file:
 First, a project directory should be created in [jenkins repo][jenkins_git_repo] under jobs/confs/projects.
-Within this directory, a project yaml file named '{project name}_standard.yaml' should be created and the following needs to be
+Within this directory, a project YAML file named '{project name}_standard.yaml' should be created and the following needs to be
 specified:

 * **project** - the name of the project(s) to create the jobs for
-* **version and branch name** - the project version(s) and the name of the git branch for the specified version
+* **version and branch name** - The oVirt versions that the project targets and the branches in the project source directory that match them should be specified.
+Only supported oVirt versions should be used.
+If other versions are specified, they will not be processed by the automated system testing and release jobs.
+  For example, if a project has the `master` and `1.0` branches targeting the `master` and `4.1` oVirt versions respectively, this should be set as
+  following:

+        version:
+          - master:
+              branch: master
+          - 4.1:
+              branch: '1.0'

+    The same branch can be set to target multipile oVirt versions.
+If the same branch targets all oVirt versions, a short-hand syntax like the following could be used:

+        version: [ master, '4.1' ]
+        branch: master

 * **stage** - the standard stage(s) to create the jobs for.
 Can be either:
     * *check-patch*
     * *check-merged*
     * *build-artifacts* - see below an important note for this stage
     * *build-artifacts-manual* - see below an important note for this stage
-* **distro** - the distribution that should be tested (e.g. el7, fc24)
+    * *poll-upstream-sources*
 * **trigger** - how should the jobs be triggered.
 Can be either:
     * *timed* - in this case, 'trigger-times' key should also be specified, with the schedule value
     * *on-change* - in this case the appropriate '{stage}_trigger_on-change'
       trigger will be used.
 These triggers are already configured in [jenkins repo][jenkins_git_repo],
       under jobs/confs/yaml/triggers/standard.yaml
     * *manual* - for build-artifacts-manual stage, the trigger should be set to manual

+The following paramters can be specified in YAML to customize various setting for the project.
+If left unspecified, default values would be used:

+* **distro** - One or more distributions that should be tested (e.g. `el7`,
+  `fc24`), If unspecified only `el7` jobs will be created.
-* **arch** - the architecture that should be tested
+* **arch** - One or more architectures that should be tested (e.g. `x86_64`,
+  `ppc64le`).
+If unspecified, only `x86_64` will be tested.
+* **scmtype** - The type of SCM to use - Currently only `gerrit` is supported.
+* **gerrit-subpath** - A sub directory in the Gerrit server where the project could be found.
+This can be used for working with Gerrit servers that include sub directories.
+* **git-proto** - The protocol to use for cloning from git.
+The default value should work in most cases.
+* **git-server** - The GIT server to clone source from.
+This should only be changed in rare cases.
+* **gerrit-server** - The Gerrit server to listen for events from.
+This should only be changed in rare cases, and should typically be set to the same value as `git-server`.

-The jobs that will be created will be given a name in the form of: <br>
+The jobs that will be created will be given a name in the form of:

+    '{project}_{version}_{stage}-{distro}-{arch}'

-'{project}\_{version}\_{stage}-{distro}-{arch}'. <br>The specific jobs names that
-will be created is a cartesian product of the different values of the above confs.
-Specific combinations can be excluded by specifing them in yaml.
+The specific jobs names that will be created is a cartesian product of the different values of the above confs.
+Specific combinations can be excluded by specifying them in YAML with the `excludes` option.

-An example for a project yaml file:
+An example for a project YAML file:

     - project: &base-params  # this syntax is used for inheritance
         name: ovirt-dwh_standard